Ongi Etorri, Bienvenu, Bienvenido and Welcome!

 3. Diaspora from the valley of the Aldudes: This valley in France which today contains the villages of Banca, Les Aldudes and Urepel in a beautiful valley surrounded by France and Spain.
 This area has been the source of many of the immigrants to Southern California, as well as other areas of the United States, South America and all over the world.
 The records of these villages have been compiled going back 400 years and can provide an in depth source of ancestry for many families.
 An ongoing goal is to discover new immigrants from this region in all parts of the world and connect them back their ancestral family and home in this valley.

-This database currently contains almost 22,000 individual and over 6,200 family records but we know there are still many more people to add who fit into our areas of focus.
+This database currently contains almost 23,500 individual and almost 7,000 family records but we know there are still many more people to add who fit into our areas of focus.
 It is a work in progress, and we are always interested in connecting to descendants of the individuals and families in this project.
 We are looking for additional information and to answer any questions that you might have.
 Please contact us if you would like to submit additional information or want us add your family.
 To do so, please use the "Contact Us" link at the bottom of this page.

 Tales from the Past....
 An Oral History Project